SurPun/AWS-Developer-Associate/Section 7: AWS Fundamentals: ELB + ASG/Notes.md

 - Enabling stickiness may bring imbalance to the load over the backend EC2 instances

 ## 67. Elastic Load Balancer - Cross Zone Load Balancing

+Cross-Zone Load Balancing

+- Application Load Balancer

+  - Enabled by default (can be disabled at the Target Group level)
+  - No charges for inter AZ data

+- Network Load Balancer & Gateway Load Balancer

+  - Disabled by default
+  - You pay charges ($) for inter AZ data if enabled

+- Classic Load Balancer
+  - Disabled by default
+  - No charges for inter AZ data if enabled